amundsen-io/amundsenfrontendlibrary/docs/examples/redash_preview_client.md

 3. Create a custom `RedashPreviewClient` class
 4. Update your `setup.py` and re-install the Amundsen frontend

-Implement the `base_superset_preview_client` to make a request to an instance of Superset.

 ### 1. Creating a query template in Redash

 In order for Amundsen to execute a query through Redash the query must already exist and be saved in Redash.
 Redash allows queries to be built using parameters and Amundsen uses these parameters to inject the `{schema}.{table}` into the query.
 When defining a new query the following SQL should be used: